DynareJulia/Dynare.jl/doc/src/model-file/model-declaration.md

 - `model_options (OPTIONS...);`

-This command accepts the same options as the `model`{.interpreted-text role="bck"} block.
+This command accepts the same options as the `model` block.

 The purpose of this statement is to specify the options that apply to the whole model, when there are several `model` blocks, so as to restore